deanlandolt/bytewise/README.md

 These specific structures can be used to serialize the vast majority of javascript values in a way that can be sorted in an efficient, complete and sensible manner.
 Each value is prefixed with a type tag, and we do some bit munging to encode our values in such a way as to carefully preserve the desired sort behavior, even in the precense of structural nested.

-For example, negative numbers are stored as a different *type* from positive numbers, with its sign bit stripped and its bytes inverted to ensure numbers with a larger magnitude come first. `Infinity` and `-Infinity` can also be encoded -- they are *nullary* types, encoded using just their type tag., same with `null` and `undefined`, and the boolean values `false`, `true`, . `Date` instances are stored just like `Number` instances, but as in IndexedDB, `Date` sorts after `Number` (including `Infinity`). `Buffer` data can be stored in the raw, and is sorted before `String` data.
-Then come the collection types -- `Array`, `Object`, along with the additional types defined by es6: `Map` and `Set`.
-We can even serialize `Function` values, reviving them in an isolated [Secure ECMAScript](https://code.google.com/p/es-lab/wiki/SecureEcmaScript) context where they can't do anything but calculate (if you have some optional dependencies installed).
+For example, negative numbers are stored as a different *type* from positive numbers, with its sign bit stripped and its bytes inverted to ensure numbers with a larger magnitude come first. `Infinity` and `-Infinity` can also be encoded -- they are *nullary* types, encoded using just their type tag.
+The same can be said of `null` and `undefined`, and the boolean values `false`, `true`. `Date` instances are stored just like `Number` instances -- but as in IndexedDB -- `Date` sorts after `Number` (including `Infinity`). `Buffer` data can be stored in the raw, and is sorted before `String` data.
+Then come the collection types -- `Array` and `Object`, along with the additional types defined by es6: `Map` and `Set`.
+We can even serialize `Function` values and (with the optional `typewise` dependency) revive them in an isolated [Secure ECMAScript](https://code.google.com/p/es-lab/wiki/SecureEcmaScript) context where they are powerless to do anything but calculate.

 ## Unsupported Structures

 This serialization accomodates a wide range of javascript structures, but it is not exhaustive.
-Objects or arrays with reference cycles, for instance, cannot be serialized. `NaN` is also illegal anywhere in a serialized value, as its presense is very likely indicative of an error.
-Moreover, sorting for `NaN` is completely nonsensical.
+Objects or arrays with reference cycles cannot be serialized. `NaN` is also illegal anywhere in a serialized value -- its presense very likely indicates of an error, but more importantly sorting on `NaN` is nonsensical by definition.
 (Similarly we may want to reject objects which are instances of `Error`.)
 Invalid `Date` objects are also illegal.
-Since `WeakMap` objects cannot be enumerated they are also illegal.
-Attempts to serialize any values which include these structures will throw a `TypeError`.
+Since `WeakMap` and `WeakSet` objects cannot be enumerated they are impossible to serialize.
+Attempts to serialize any values which include these structures should throw a `TypeError`.

 ## Usage